JeffersonLab/remoll/analysis/pruneTreeEnvelope/README.md

 Generating the envelope points:

-Use pruneTreeEnvelope (with cuts set in cut arrays).
+Use pruneTreeEnvelope (with cuts set in cut arrays) on ROOT output to generate a text file that can be read by SolidWorks VBAs.

 Simulation:

-Using macros and remoll.
+Create a ROOT simulation output using macros and remoll.
+See runexample_limit_envelope.mac included here for an example of how to optimially produce envelope simulation output in remoll